 Covid-19 Precautions: For the safety of our team and clients, we require that owners wear masks during housecalls.
 Please let us know, before a housecall, if you or someone in your home may have been exposed to someone with Covid-19 during the past 14 days.
-We thoroughly sanitize all equipment with viricidal products between exams and wear masks to all visits.
+Our entire team is vaccinated and we wear masks to all visits.
 We are currently seeing most pets outside.
 Once a large proportion of our population is vaccinated and the risk of new variants decreases, we hope to adjust these precautions.

 Dr. Watson grew up in Bloomington, IN where her family had a wonderful housecall veterinarian.
 Observing how much her family's pets enjoyed their veterinary visits prompted Dr. Watson to start seeing her own housecall patients.

 Dr. Watson received her BA from Purdue, MA from University of California, Santa Barbara, and her veterinary doctorate from Murdoch University in Western Australia.
 During her 13 years in Australia, Dr. Watson was, mainly, an emergency and critical care veterinarian in a large specialty hospital.
 She was also fortunate to work with wildlife and exotic species.

 When not seeing patients, Dr. Watson is working on her PhD in epidemiology wherein her research focus is the gut microbiome.
 She also runs marathons, enjoys outdoor sports, plays piano, and caters to her pets' whims.